Table of Contents

 Dartmouth Tuck MBA Average GMAT Score

-The average GMAT score for the Dartmouth Tuck MBA program is 726, which is significantly higher than the average GMAT score of 630 for all MBA programs globally.
+The average Tuck MBA GMAT score for the Dartmouth Tuck MBA program is 727, which is significantly higher than the average GMAT score of 630 for all MBA programs globally.
 The school has a highly competitive admission process, with only 20% of applicants being accepted each year.
-The range of Dartmouth Tuck MBA GMAT score for the admitted class is 620-780, with the median score being 720.
-A higher Dartmouth Tuck MBA GMAT score can improve your chances of being admitted to one of the best MBA colleges in the USA.

-While a high Dartmouth Tuck MBA GMAT score can improve your chances of being admitted to the program, it's not the only factor that the school considers.
-The school takes a holistic approach to admissions, which means that it considers a wide range of factors when evaluating applicants.
+While a high Tuck MBA GMAT score can improve your chances of being admitted to the program, it's not the only factor that the school considers.
+Tuck School of Business takes a holistic approach to admissions, which means that it considers a wide range of factors when evaluating applicants.

 GMAT Waiver for Dartmouth Tuck MBA